-Whether its a bird flying at your head, a speeding turtle hurtling towards you to freak you out, or a venus fire trap trying to kill you, you have to run, duck, and jump over everything coming your way.
+Whether it’s a bird flying at your head, a speeding turtle hurtling towards you to freak you out, or a venus fire trap trying to kill you, you must run, duck, and jump over everything coming your way.

 However, we all need to keep going.
 We need to watch for what’s coming and work our way around it and through it.
 It’s the only way to reach the end of that level, or chapter, in life and continue on.

-Many successful and famous people have said, and there’s another saying somewhere, that “say yes first, figure out how to do the job later”.
+Many successful and famous people have said, and there’s another saying somewhere, that “say yes first, figure out how to do the job later.”
 Their point is that you may not get the same offer again.
-Your chances to take that step, make that move, gain that experience, might be limited.
+Your chances to take that step, make that move, and gain that experience might be limited.

 The Super Mario world gives you finite lives unless you manage to find more.
 It’s the same with us.
-We have to keep our eyes and ears open to what’s available so that opportunities don’t pass us by; and, we have to keep networking and growing so that if we do miss something, we have those extra connections and contacts (extra lives) to lean on and lines to tug to help us out.
+We have to keep our eyes and ears open to what’s available so that opportunities don’t pass us by, and, we have to keep networking and growing so that if we do miss something, we have those extra connections and contacts (extra lives) to lean on to help us out.

-When you lose all your lives in a ten level game, lets say, Super Mario has to start over.
-However, I noticed something: I didn’t always have to start back at level 1.
-There were certain thresholds I’ll call them (because I actually have no idea what they were), that if you managed to pass a threshold, then losing all your lives meant you’d start back at the most recent threshold you passed.
+When you lose all your lives in a ten-level game, let’s say, Super Mario has to start over.
+However, you don’t always have to start back at level 1.
+There were certain thresholds, I’ll call them (because I actually have no idea what they were), that if you managed to pass a threshold, then losing all your lives meant you’d start back at the most recent threshold you passed.

-Same thing in life right?
+Same thing in life, right?
 Every failure or setback doesn’t always take you back to square one.
-That’s because each attempt at a goal or completing a task teaches you something you didn’t know; so then, when you restart, you are beginning with a new threshold of knowledge that you didn’t have before.
+That’s because each attempt at a goal or completing a task teaches you something you didn’t know, so then, when you restart, you begin with a new threshold of knowledge that you didn’t have before.

-Over time you look back and realize you’ve come a lot farther than you thought!
+Over time you look back and realize you’ve come much farther than you thought!

-Literally, Mario has to bang his head on a few steps and bricks to release coins, get body boosts to make him bigger, obtain extra lives, and random other stuff (as you can tell, I don’t game often, but hopefully you get what I’m talking about here).
+Literally, Mario has to bang his head on a few steps and bricks to release coins, get body boosts to make him bigger, obtain extra lives, and random other stuff.
 When you first start playing, you have no idea where to look for these gems, so you just try everything possible.